My Quiet Kitchen

 Store vegan mozzarella in the refrigerator for up to 5 days.
 It's also freezer-friendly.
 Place in an airtight container, and thaw before use.

-vegan pepperoni pizza on cutting board with text overlay pointing to melted cheese.
+vegan pepperoni pizza on cutting board with gooey melted vegan cheese.

 • wedge slice cut from wheel of vegan cheese